openkruise/openkruise.io/versioned_docs/version-v1.5/cli-tool/kubectl-plugin.md

 $ kubectl kruise --help
 ```
 ### Install manually
 1. You can simply download the binary from the [releases](https://github.com/openkruise/kruise-tools/releases) page.
 Currently `linux`, `darwin`(OS X), `windows` with `x86_64` and `arm64` are provided.
-If you are using some other systems or architectures, you have to download the source code and execute `make build` to build the binary.
+If you are using some other systems or architectures, you have to download the  [kruise-tools](https://github.com/openkruise/kruise-tools)  and execute `make build` to build the binary.

 2. Extract and move it to system PATH.